 The story of how I got to Seattle is a good one.
 It involves love at first sight, rock & roll, and a leap of faith.
 Maybe I will tell it to you one day…

-I got married (it’s been 21 years and counting), I hit the pause button to stay at home with our 2 kids (they are teenagers now), and eventually I went back into the wider world and started my business again.
+I got married (it’s been 25 years and counting), I hit the pause button to stay at home with our 2 kids (they are in college now), and eventually I went back into the wider world and started my business again.

 But here’s the thing: I always had a sneaking suspicion that something else was calling my name.
 I flirted with the idea of becoming a coach for years until flirting wasn’t cutting it any longer and I made the first move.
 Turns out that coaching is something I have been doing in one form or another for years but I just never knew I was doing it.